andyguestysj/prog03/_docs/topics/1-basicops/bops-floats.md

 * Some values cannot represent exactly no matter how many bits you use.
 Just as values like 1/3 cannot represent in a finite number of decimal digits, values like 1/10 cannot represent in a finite number of bits.
 * Since values are approximate, calculations with them are also approximate, and rounding errors accumulate.

-The code below will output the way a float is stored in memory.

- <iframe height="400px" width="100%" src="https://replit.com/@andyguest/cFloatRepr?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-Don't worry about the details of this, you just need to understand that floats are stored in binary using scientific notation.